seenbeomlee/SeenbleeTube/Challenge/README.md

 > How many rules that loaders can have? > Min 1.
 Max Infinite.

 # Loaders are used from last to first

+## Passport.js

+> it is an authentication middleware (not a library, not a framework either)
+> passport stores the sessions in the Cookies
+> Cookies are sent to the server at every request
+> if we don't use a CookieStore, then the cookies will not be persistent (when user refresh his broswer, user will be logged out)

+# Serialize

+> is a function where we can decide what info the cookie will have

+# De-Serialize

+> a function where we turn the cookie into an user object
+> After deserialize, passport puts "user object" in "req.user" an then gives us